ybgandhi/sql-challenge/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# Employee Database: A Mystery in Two Parts

 ![sql.png](sql.png)

 ## Background

-The task of this assignment is to organize and analyze employee data of a corporation from the 1980s and 1990s.
+Organize and analyze employee data of a corporation from the 1980s and 1990s.
 The information is contained in six CSV files.
 Using a SQL Database, tables will be designed that hold specific data from each of the six CSV files